 By the end of the 1960s, a very different form of homage takes over from that of Guth and Masson, one prefigured by Fraenkel’s abstract mapping of Mallarmé’s text into strips of black, one that would recur in several guises into the next century.
 Call it homage by redaction.

 Detectable from its title, Diacono’s work intends a more social or political comment than Fraenkel’s.
 In an interview, he noted, “The title alternates not only colors, black and orange, but also uppercase and lowercase letters.
 The wordplay in essence says: the absence of metrics, of language, will not abolish poetry.
 Neither will the American taboos” (Nickas, 2019).
 Those comments align with the element of “pop” art and the underground comic in this homage.
 But does Diacono’s socio-political drive outweigh the rest of a METRICA n’aboolira‘s insistence on “looking at” Un Coup de Dés rather than reading it?
 Or is the work reminding us to read what we are looking at?
 More on this work here.
+The entire work has been digitized here.

 Marcel Broodthaers’ homage appeared as a three-part centerpiece to the 1969 exhibition entitled Exposition littéraire autour de Mallarmé: Marcel Broodthaers à la Deblioudebliou/S (“Literary exhibition around Mallarmé at the Deblioudebliou/S”).
 Deblioudebliou/S puns on a distorted French pronunciation of the letter W and the three initials of the Antwerp gallery Wide White Space, where the event occurred.
 The three parts consist of ten copies numbered I-X on anodized aluminum, ninety copies numbered 1-90 on transparent mechanographic paper (the original edition) and three hundred copies numbered 1-300 on opaque paper (the catalogue edition).
 On Broodthaers’ cover, the word Image occupies the same space as Poème on the 1914 edition’s cover.
 Following that, Broodthaers displaces Mallarmé’s dismissive “Préface” from Cosmopolis with his own preface: the poem’s entire text set in a block of type with the lines separated by slashes.
 Until the colophon, that is the only legible text to appear in this homage by redaction in which all the lines of the poem are blacked out.
 As visitors to the show perused the editions, a tape recording of Broodthaers’ reading the poem played in the background.
 Broodthaers’ multimedia homage would provoke dozens of artists to create works of double-, triple- even quintuple-homage over the next sixty years.